 Studentships and funding

 The Doctor of Philosophy (PhD) degree is a fully supervised research degree.
 Our students come from scientific and from clinical backgrounds and register with the University of Nottingham on either a full-time (three years) or part-time (six years) basis.
-In 2013 we have a total of eight full-time and three part-time students supervised by staff in NHBRU.
 Some of our students continue to work in clinical practice while studying part time.
 All of our students are part of the School of Medicine and benefit from an innovative programme of doctoral training in translational research.
 Training in generic research skills is an integral part of this programme.

 We strongly encourage our students to participate in national and international conferences to disseminate their research findings and to meet scientists from across the UK and overseas.
 We have a lively postgraduate student culture, with a mixture of students from both the UK and overseas.